 Most electric pressure cookers default to "Keep Warm," which is great for something like a stew that's virtually impossible to overcook.
 The function is on when the light is on over the button.

 If you're making something, like sushi rice, though, you may want to press the button to turn off that function.
-Just in case you get pulled away, you don't want drier food to burn and stick!
+Just in case you get pulled away, you don't want that rice to burn and stick!

 I'm going to keep this part short and sweet.
 There are two pressure cooker cookbooks that I turn to again and again.